ray-project/ray/doc/source/rllib-offline.rst

             "exploration_final_eps": 0,
             "exploration_fraction": 0}'

-Since the input experiences are not from running simulations, RLlib cannot report the true policy performance during training.
+**Off-policy estimation:** Since the input experiences are not from running simulations, RLlib cannot report the true policy performance during training.
 However, you can use ``tensorboard --logdir=~/ray_results`` to monitor training progress via other metrics such as estimated Q-value.
-Alternatively, soft Q learning can be used to enable `off-policy estimation <https://arxiv.org/pdf/1511.03722.pdf>`__, which requires both the source and target action probabilities to be available (i.e., the ``action_prob`` batch key).
-In this mode, actions will be sampled from a categorical distribution over the Q-values instead of with argmax:
+Alternatively, `off-policy estimation <https://arxiv.org/pdf/1511.03722.pdf>`__ can be used, which requires both the source and target action probabilities to be available (i.e., the ``action_prob`` batch key).
+For DQN, this means enabling soft Q learning so that actions are sampled from a probability distribution:

 .. code-block:: bash